Deadline: December 16, 2020

-The Billboard Creative’s (TBC) curated shows place mass-scale works of art from on dozens of billboards throughout Los Angeles.
-To date, artwork in TBC’s shows, which include curated selections from emerging, mid-career, under-appreciated, and established artists, has been passed by cars more than 45 million times and appeared in the Los Angeles Times, Flaunt Magazine, the Huffington Post, NPR/KCRW’s Art Talk, Creators Project, and L’Oeil de la Photographie among numerous other publications.
+The Billboard Creative’s (TBC) curated shows place mass-scale works of art on dozens of billboards throughout Los Angeles.
+To date, artwork in TBC’s shows, which include curated selections from emerging, mid-career, under-appreciated, as well as established artists, has been passed by cars more than 45 million times and appeared in the Los Angeles Times, Flaunt Magazine, the Huffington Post, NPR/KCRW’s Art Talk, Creators Project, and L’Oeil de la Photographie among numerous other publications.
 Submissions are open internationally to all art disciplines – if you can put it in a digital file we can put it on a billboard.

-We design TBC shows as a traditional gallery show without constraints.
-Our mission is to maximize exposure to selected artists to art professionals, curators, collectors, galleries, museums and the community at large.
+We envisioned TBC as a traditional gallery show without constraints.
+Our mission is to maximize exposure of artists to curators, collectors, galleries, museums and the community at large.

 Each year, our annual show is mounted on billboards across Los Angeles for a month.
 With the city as our gallery, each exhibit is in public view 24/7 and reaches hundreds of thousands of people.